Web Publishing Procedures

 Posting an administrative page or website for the first time involves the following steps.

 - Contact Web Services.
 Let us know what you need including any special features or online forms.
 Narrow down the intended audience for your page(s) and specifically what function you envision the page(s) performing.
 A brief consultation meeting is encouraged to discuss details.

 - Web Content Contributor.
 Decide who in your department will be responsible for updating website content.
 Content needs to be refreshed and updated on a regular basis.
 The department Web Content Contributor will be the main point of contact with Web Services and is responsible for providing content updates.
 The Web Content Contributor may also apply for access to our Web Content Management System after receiving mandatory training.

 - Page Creation.
 All administrative pages have TMCC's brand, look and feel.
 Web Services oversees and implements the initial creation of all administrative sites using a standard website template in our CMS to meet best practices for usability and accessibility.

-All administrative website text must be follow TMCC's website style guide and be proofread to ensure compliance with TMCC publication standards.
+- All administrative website text must follow TMCC's Web Style Guide and be proofread to ensure compliance with TMCC publication standards.
 Web Services and/or PIO will review all content before it goes live.

 - Linked from TMCC Website.
 Once your website has been created and you've approved it, it will be published and linked from appropriate areas of the main TMCC website including the site index and search engine.